onflow/flow/agendas/2024/product-sync/2024-01-18-Protocol-Product-Sync.md

 2. FYI - upcoming HCUs
   - Release notes - Vishal to start.
+  - Crypto improvements may result in block rate improvements.
+    - can be highlighted in crescendo network release.
+    - data analysis task.@Alex.

 3. FYI - OKR planning end of next week